onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 the current host-centric world where platforms own our data and is siloed is preventing us as a giant global brain to wire any way we want

+> "In brains, the more a neuron pays attention to another neuron, the more likely it is to propagate its message.
+Even if it doesn’t pay that much attention to a neuron, if it receives the same message from many other neurons, it will propagate it too.
+On Twitter, you're more likely to retweet something from somebody you pay attention to, or if many have retweeted it already.
+>
+> In a brain, the more a certain pathway between neurons fires up, the stronger it will become.
+The axons and dendrites strengthen.
+Eventually, some groups of neurons start firing up very close to each other, following each other's behavior.
+They form a brain subsystem.
+On Twitter, the more you like somebody's tweets, the more you're likely to follow them.
+You'll tend to form groups with the ppl who follow the same ppl and topics & have the same opinions.
+You'll RT each other.
+You form a Twitter subsystem." - [The Democracy of the Future, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/future-of-democracy-decentralized#:~:text=In%20brains%2C%20the,a%20Twitter%20subsystem.)

+██████████████████████████████████████████████████████████████████
+# SECTION: Stigmergy
+██████████████████████████████████████████████████████████████████

+> "If you think about it, the world’s citizens possess much more knowledge than a small group of individuals.
+What was lacking before Wikipedia was a mechanism to harness that knowledge.
+That was the technological breakthrough of Wikipedia: how the editors work together to find a consensus on what the articles say.
+So Wikipedia is an information technology that decentralizes decision-making for encyclopedia articles.
+Its core innovation is a mechanism that allows some of the most informed people on any topic to contribute to the articles.
+The result is a much better result than if these decisions were centralized." - [The Democracy of the Future, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/future-of-democracy-decentralized#:~:text=If%20you%20think,decisions%20were%20centralized.)

+> "Open source software has mechanisms to separate small pieces of the code for other developers to build them, and then mechanisms to merge that code back with the rest of it.
+Put in another way, open-source software development is an information technology that is more efficient than centralized development.
+It’s achieved that by finding good mechanisms to decentralize the development." - [The Democracy of the Future, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/future-of-democracy-decentralized#:~:text=Open%20source%20software,decentralize%20the%20development.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Collective intelligence & sensemaking
 ██████████████████████████████████████████████████████████████████